Tree-level unitarity in Higgs inflation in the metric and the Palatini formulation: Unitarity bound

 In the above discussion, we fixed $\lambda$ to its EW value.
 However, $\lambda$ runs with scale, and can change significantly between the EW vacuum and the inflationary region \cite{Espinosa:2015a, Espinosa:2015kwx, Iacobellis:2016, Espinosa:2016nld, Hoang:2020iah}.
 (In contrast, the running of $\xi$ is small.)
-In \fig{fig:lambda}, we show the effect of having a different value of $\lambda$ at the CMB pivot scale.
+In \fig{fig:lambda}, we show the effect of having a different value of $\lambda$ at the CMB pivot scale, from 1 down to $10^{-9}$.
 We fix $\bh$ using \re{N} and {\re{Nh}, and use \re{As} to express $\xi$ in terms of $\lambda$, so that $\Lambda$, $\bh$, $\bar\chi$ and $H$ become functions of $\lambda$.
 In the Standard Model, $\lambda$ decreases with scale, and can cross zero.
 It can thus in principle be arbitrarily small at the inflationary scale, but smaller values require more tuning.

 In the metric case, matching the observed CMB amplitude $A_s$ \re{As} fixes $\xi=4.3\times10^4\sqrt{\lambda}$, so decreasing $\lambda$ makes $\xi$ smaller, pushing the unitarity violation scale higher.
 The scales $H$ and $U^{1/4}$ are almost constant, because their amplitude is proportional to the same combination $\lambda/\xi^2$ as $A_s$.
-For $\lambda<1\times10^{-4}$, the potential scale $U^{1/4}$ is below $\Lambda$.
+They remain below $\Lambda$ for all values of $\lambda$.
 The value of the Jordan frame field at the CMB scale changes as $\bar h\propto\lambda^{-1/4}$, and the Einstein frame canonical field value there is almost independent of $\lambda$, and both remain above $\Lambda$.
 Although the plot covers only one value of $\bar h$, the behaviour is typically rather similar across the inflationary region because $\lambda$ changes slowly, unless the coupling is tuned to produced an inflection point or other feature \cite{Allison:2013uaa, Bezrukov:2014bra, Hamada:2014iga, Bezrukov:2014ipa, Rubio:2015zia, Fumagalli:2016lls, Enckell:2016xse, Bezrukov:2017dyv, Masina:2018ejw, Salvio:2017oyf, Ezquiaga:2017fvi, Rasanen:2018a, Enckell:2018a}.